Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

     data ActionResult r a
         = Return r  -- to finish the lexical analyzer immediately with value "r"
 	| Accept a  -- to accept the current match and report value "a" to `yyLex`
-	| Reject    -- to reject the current match and try other actions
+	| Reject    -- to reject the current match and continue to try other rules
     ```

     As we can see, there are two user-determined types involved, `r` and `a` that are